NYC Government

 We have seen the names of many people repeated.
 Take a look at this list of names and positions.

-Unit 4: Public Advocate (Ombudsman)
+Unit 4: Accountability

-Module 4.1: Public Advocate Office
+Module 4.1: Public Advocate (Ombudsman)

 Read Kivelson pages 24–25 on the public advocate.
 Find issues that former public advocates have brought up.